The Neighbors: Income

 The Neighbors: Occupations

-In the E 10th St / N Shadeland Ave neighborhood, 48.4% of the working population is employed in executive, management, and professional occupations.
+In the E 10th St / N Shadeland Ave neighborhood, 48.4% of the working population is employed in

 The second most important occupational group in this neighborhood is

 manufacturing and laborer occupations, with 18.6% of the residents employed.